Jane Bolin: Career

 On July 22, 1939, at the New York World's Fair, Mayor of New York City Fiorello La Guardia appointed 31-year-old Bolin as a judge of the Domestic Relations Court.
 For twenty years, she was the only black female judge in the country.
 She remained a judge of the court, renamed the Family Court in 1962, for 40 years, with her appointment being renewed three times, until she was required to retire aged 70.
 She worked to encourage racially integrated child services, ensuring that probation officers were assigned without regard to race or religion, and publicly funded childcare agencies accepted children without regard to ethnic background.

 Bolin was an activist for children's rights and education.
 She was a legal advisor to the National Council of Negro Women.
 She served on the boards of the NAACP, the National Urban League, the City-Wide Citizens' Committee on Harlem, and the Child Welfare League.
 Though she resigned from the NAACP due to its response to McCarthyism, she remained active in the Civil Rights Movement.
 Bolin also sought to combat racial discrimination from religious groups by helping to open a special school for black boys in New York City.
-She received honorary degrees from Tuskegee Institute, Williams College, Hampton University, Western College for Women and Morgan State University..
+She received honorary degrees from Tuskegee Institute, Williams College, Hampton University, Western College for Women and Morgan State University.

+Electoral history

 Legacy

 After she retired in 1979, Bolin volunteered as a reading instructor in New York City public schools for two years and served on the New York State Board of Regents, reviewing disciplinary cases.
 After a life of groundbreaking achievements, Jane Bolin died on Monday, January 8, 2007, at the age of 98 in Long Island City, Queens, New York.